 Federal Loan Exit Counseling

 Exit counseling provides an explanation of repayment, deferment, and cancellation privileges.
 Students who are graduating or who are not enrolled at least half-time for the upcoming semester are required to complete exit counseling.
 The Tepper School Financial Aid Office will notify students by email when they are required to complete an exit counseling.
-To complete exit counseling, visit the Department of Education's Federal Student Aid website and click the "Sign In" button.
-Your Department of Education Federal Student Aid pin number is required to sign in and can be retrieved at www.pin.ed.gov, if necessary.
+To complete exit counseling, visit the Department of Education's Federal Student Aid website and click the Log In" button.
+Your Department of Education FSA ID is required to sign in.
 Failure to complete the requested information does not relieve you of your debt.

 Access information about your federal loan portfolio.